elen-oz/brain-games/README.md

 - brain-calc: asks for the result of an operation on two numbers (addition, subtraction, multiplication);
 - brain-gcd: asks for the greatest common divisor of two numbers;
 - brain-progression: asks for the missing element of an arithmetic progression;
-- brain-prime: Asks the user if a number is prime.
+- brain-prime: asks the user if a number is prime.

 # Game preview: